Chloe-ko/SteamDeckPersistentRootFs/README.md

 5. Reboot

+6. Confirm that it is working by running `df -h` and making sure the entry that is mounted on `/` is of filesystem type `overlayfs-root`

 # Uninstall

 **Important:** As of right now the most convenient way I can think of to uninstall this still requires connecting an external keyboard.